tuturto/pyherc/manual/_sources/intro.txt

 - pyHamcrest 1.6 (only needed for running test cases)
 - qc (only needed for running test cases)
 - behave (only needed for running test cases)
+- satin-python (only needed for running test cases)
 - Sphinx 1.1.2 (only needed for generating documentation)

 Installing dependencies